 Can you still do your own divorce during the pandemic?
-Thanks to the stay-at-home orders due to the COVID-19 pandemic, many court personnel are working remotely, so divorce hearings will likely be postponed.
+Thanks to the stay-at-home orders due to the COVID-19 pandemic, many court personnel are working remotely, so divorce hearings will likely be postponed for a while.
 But you can still do a lot of preliminary work while you're sheltered at home, as pointed out by the following article.

 By: Jania Mkunga